 We believe in the importance of culture in the widest sense to connect people.

-We’re were excited to be part of the EU Researchers Night - Explorathon - in September 2018 and ran a sell-out New Scots Ceilidh in partnership with the Welcoming.
+Since then we have run several larger events including being part of the EU Researchers Night - Explorathon - in September 2018 and ran a sell-out New Scots Ceilidh in partnership with the Welcoming.
 This involved a mix between self-identified refugees, migrants, New Scots, europeans, Scots and Brits as well as those from other parts of the world.
 We shared research around singing and wellbeing, bilingualism and physics amongst the dances.
 55% of participants either weren’t usually interested in research or didn’t go out of their way to engage.
 Our monitoring of postcodes also suggest we reached a broadly representative group of people from around Edinburgh!
 You can see photos on our facebook page here.

 We also ran small activities linking creativity with researchers as part of the Welcoming’s Creative Space including looking at Scottish music, the link between bilingualism and healthy ageing beforehand.